By Mark Sagrillo

 Step 1: Examine why you want a wind system.
-Energy independence?
-Lock in future energy costs?
-Return on investment?
-Do your part to mitigate global climate change?
-Support the renewables industry?
-Power an electric vehicle?
-Set an example for your family and community?
-Put your money where your values are?
+To have energy independence?
+To lock in future energy costs?
+To receive return on investment?
+To do your part to mitigate global climate change?
+To support the renewables industry?
+To power an electric vehicle?
+To set an example for your family and community?
+To put your money where your values are?

 These are valid reasons for installing a wind turbine.
 Your goals will affect the system you choose, the amount of money you are willing to spend, and the time you are willing to commit to being your own utility.